GLOBAL MARKETS-China property fears hurt shares, dollar climbs

 CONSUMERS KEEP CONSUMING

-On this week's data docket are figures on U.S. retail sales this week are forecast to show a 0.4% pick up in spending, with risks on the high side thanks in part to Amazon's Prime Day.
+On this week's data docket is British inflation and jobs data and figures on U.S. retail sales which are forecast to show a 0.4% pick up in spending, with risks to the upside thanks in part to Amazon's Prime Day.

 Minutes of the Fed's last meeting are due on Wednesday and could show members wanted to keep their options open on further hikes.